MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Related Work

-Several Mono3D methods attempt to incorporate unlabeled data.
-This boosts the quantity of valuable training data, consequently strengthening the model's robustness.
+Semi-supervised Mono3D methods typically incorporate unlabeled data into the training dataset, increasing the quantity of valuable data and thereby enhancing the model's robustness.
 LPCG~\cite{lpcg} conducts instant segmentation on images and uses a heuristic algorithm to create 3D pseudo labels.
 Mix-Teaching~\cite{mixtea} exploits the pre-trained model to generate pseudo labels and pastes them into the image background regions to increase the number of instances in unlabeled data.
 Yet, increasing training data also brings significant training time, and the generated noisy pseudo-labels may hurt the performance.